-If you are enrolled in the Lawrence-based (i.e., on-the-ground) Master's degree program, Appendix A contains a Master's degree checklist for the courses you are required to take - and the sequence in which you should take them -- in order to earn your degree.
-If you are enrolled in the online master's degree program, please see Appendix B. You are required to be continuously enrolled from the time you are admitted until the time you earn your Master's degree.
-The Master's degree requires at least 30 credit hours generally numbered 700 and above taken while classified as a graduate student, including credit hours enrolled in thesis credit, ABSC 899.
-For more information on departmental policies concerning enrollment, see Appendices A and B.
+If you are enrolled in the Lawrence-based (i.e., on-the-ground) Master's degree program, Appendix B contains a Master's degree checklist for the courses you are required to take - and the sequence in which you should take them -- in order to earn your degree.
+The M.A. degree requires at least 30 credit hours, generally numbered 700 and above, taken while classified as a graduate student, including credit hours enrolled in thesis credit, ABSC 899.
+For more information on departmental policies concerning enrollment, see Appendix B.

+Waiving requirements

-Waiving requirements.
-There are two scenarios in which students may waive requirements for the Master's program.
-Please pay special attention to the disclaimers below regarding additional course work and oral comprehensive examination requirements.
+There are two scenarios in which you may waive requirements for the Master's program.
+Please pay special attention to the disclaimers below regarding additional coursework and oral comprehensive examination requirements.
 Please speak with the Director(s) of Graduate Study if you have questions.